Mobility Allowance (MOB) Employment/Training Reviews 008-10030020

 Provision of vehicle under the Vehicle Assistance Scheme from the Department of Veterans' Affairs (DVA) + Read more ...
 If the customer has been provided with a car under the Vehicle Assistance Scheme from DVA they need to provide:

 MOB is not payable if the customer is in receipt of a DVA car.
-See Eligibility for Mobility Allowance (MOB).
-The purchase of a GST-free vehicle does not affect qualification for MOB, refer customers to the Australian Taxation Office for advice if required. |
+See Eligibility for Mobility Allowance (MOB). |

 6 |

-Your statement + Read more ...
-Customers need to check the form is completed and they have read the statement before signing (electronic signature also acceptable) the review form.
-Note: discuss any concerns about the authenticity of the electronic signature with a supervisor and complete a Suspected Fraud referral if appropriate.
+Customer declaration + Read more ...
+Customers need to check they have completed the form and read the declaration before signing the review form (electronic signature also acceptable).
+Note: discuss any concerns about the authenticity of the customer's signature (including electronic signature) with a supervisor and complete a Suspected Fraud referral if appropriate.
 Do not document specific details of the allegation(s) on the customer's record.
 Escalate to Level 2 Policy Helpdesk if further assistance is required. |

 Table 2: for Mobility Allowance National Team (AMW) only.